Kevincnzuk/live-ev-bus-akl/contribution.md

 ## Want to help maintain the code?

-Email me at kchang753@outlook.com so I can add you to the contributor list.
+Email me at `kchang753@outlook.com` so I can add you to the contributor list.

-## Can I download a copy of the source code and develop one for my city?

-Yes, and that is one of the purposes I open-source it.
-Programming is a tool with unlimited imagination, we should get to use the most from it.

-However, do pay attention to the conditions in GPL-3.0 license, you need to follow them if you uses copies of my code.